YourGameSpace/docs/anticooldown/commands.md

 The command can be used to reactivate a world so that AntiCooldown will make changes again.

+???+ info
     A name of the desired world can also be specified, otherwise the world in which the player is currently located is used.

 ## /anticooldown disableWorld

 The command can be used to deactivate a world so that AntiCooldown no longer makes any changes.

+???+ info
     A name of the desired world can also be specified, otherwise the world in which the player is currently located is used.